ElliottMetzler/the-manhattan-project/README.md

 Since the Cocktail Database (hereafter "cocktailDB") has a JSON API and richer extraction capabilities with a $2 fee to [Patreon](https://www.patreon.com/thedatadb) (not to be confused with [Patron](https://www.patrontequila.com/age-gate/age-gate.html?origin=%2F&flc=homepage&fln=Post_Homepage_Patron)), we purchased full access.
 We extracted the data using python, wrote schema in Postgres, and used Google Cloud Platform Buckets to upload csv files and import them into our own database.

 The second important piece of data we use are ingredient prices from the web.
-We used a list of ingredients from the cocktailDB and leveraged Walmart's API for drink prices.
-As with the data from the cocktailDB, we uploaded a a table for ingredient prices to our own cloud database.
+We compile a list of ingredients from the cocktailDB and leveraged Walmart's API for drink prices.
+As with the data from the cocktailDB, we uploaded a table of ingredient prices to our database.

-### Procedure
+### Cocktail Data

 The first step in retrieving our data was to query the cocktailDB API endpoints for each drink in their database.
-To effectuate this, we cycled through each letter of the alphabet and digit 0-9, querying the database for cocktails starting with each letter or number.
+To do this, we looped over each letter of the alphabet and digit 0-9, querying the database for cocktails starting with each letter or number.
 This approach yielded all 635 cocktails and their complete information.

-The second step was to retrieve data on ingredient prices.

-1. Used BlueCart API which is a database of products sold by Walmart.
-2. Used the ingredient list to query each ingredient and retrieved the description and price.
-3. First, we searched results for "best seller" in order to get an array of products that one would realistically purchase.
-4. Then, we searched results for "best match" in order to get an array of products that would most closely represent the ingredient we are searching for.
-5. The prices listed on BlueCart are not converted into ounces, which is why we also grabbed the description.
-In most cases, the description included the total measurement of the product in different units.
-However, the description also may have included numbers that did not relate to measurements.
-We noticed that the measurement and units was always at the end of the description, so we iterated through the description in reverse order, breaking once the full number was grabbed.
-We had a similar process for grabbing the units in which we iterated through the description in reverse order and grabbed the word if it exactly matched a unit measurement name.
-6. We did have to drop things like water and beer because these had descriptions such as "12 oz bottles, 12-count."
-Given the variablility in measurements and counts, we had to drop these and map them manually in the next cleaning process.
-7. Next, we converted the total prices into prices per oz.
-8. For the items not included in Walmart or with items that we were unable to convert with the above process, we mapped prices per oz based on the average of the first three prices online for the given ingredients.

-To do so, we started with the list of unique ingredients in the cocktailDB, performed a combination of programatic and manual cleaning on the ingredients, then queried the Walmart API for as many ingredients as we could find.
-Finally, we implemented some additional manual web searching for certain missing ingredients to round out our data.

-With our list of cocktails, ingredients, and prices, we used GCP Buckets to upload the necessary csv files into our SQL cloud database.

-### Data

-#### Description of the Raw cocktailDB Data
+#### Description of the Cocktail Data

 The raw data contains an entry (row) for each drink and many descriptive features (columns) about that drink.
-In addition to a unique ID for each drink and the drink name, it contains many classification fields such as the the drink category (i.e. cocktail, shot, punch/party drink, etc.), whether or not the drink is alcoholic and the type of glass this drink typically requires.
-Furthermore, it contains fields containing written instructions in multiple languages including english, german, french and italian.
-Most importantly, each cocktail has a set of columns reporting the ingredients required and a corresponding set of columns reporting the measurements of those ingredients.
+In addition to a unique ID for each drink and the drink name, it contains a handful of classification fields such as the the drink glass type (i.e. highball, shot glass, punch bowl, etc.) and whether or not the drink is alcoholic.
+Additionally, it contains fields containing written instructions in multiple languages including english, german, french and italian.
+Most importantly for our purposes, each cocktail has a batch of columns reporting the ingredients required to make that cocktail and a corresponding set of columns reporting the measurements of those ingredients.
 In the raw data, these ingredient measurements are non-standard in format and unit, including entries such as "2 shots", "2L", or "3 parts."
-Because these measurements are non-standard, this represented the biggest data cleaning effort to make our data useable for analysis.
+Because these measurements are non-standard, this represented the biggest data cleaning effort to preprare our data for analysis.

-#### CocktailDB Cleaning Process
+#### Cocktail Data Cleaning Process

 Though we broadly attempted to upload the data to our database in as raw of a format as possible, we took some important cleaning steps.
 We dropped a few columns that we were certain not to use.
 More importantly, we cleaned the ingredient measurements and converted these values to standard fluid ounces so that we could estimate drink prices.